Network Representation Using Graph Root Distributions

 \begin{definition}[Inverse transform sampling (ITS)] Let $F$ be a distribution on $\mathcal K$.
 A measurable function $Z:[0,1]\mapsto \mathcal K$ is called an \emph{inverse transform sampling mapping} of $F$ if

-\end{definition} In other words, an ITS induces the Lebegue measure on $[0,1]$ to $F$ on $\mathcal K$.
+\end{definition} In other words, an ITS induces the Lebesgue measure on $[0,1]$ to $F$ on $\mathcal K$.
 The mapping $Z(\cdot)$ given by \eqref{eq:constr_Z} in the proof of \Cref{thm:krein_rep_exist} is an example of an ITS of the GRD $F$.
 If $\mathcal K$ is one-dimensional, then a well-known example of ITS is the inverse cumulative distribution function.
-It is also straightforward to see that ITS' are not unique since if $Z(\cdot)$ is an ITS of $F$ and $h(\cdot)$ is measure-preserving then $Z(h(\cdot))$ is also an ITS of $F$.
-The following result, proved in \Cref{sec:proof_grd}, ensures that ITS' alway exist for distributions on a separable Hilbert space. \begin{proposition}[Existence of ITS] Let $F$ be a distribution on a separable Hilbert space, then there exists an ITS of $F$. \end{proposition}
+It is also straightforward to see that ITS's are not unique since if $Z(\cdot)$ is an ITS of $F$ and $h(\cdot)$ is measure-preserving then $Z(h(\cdot))$ is also an ITS of $F$.
+The following result ensures that ITS's always exist for distributions on a separable Hilbert space. \begin{proposition}[Existence of ITS] Let $F$ be a distribution on a separable Hilbert space, then there exists an ITS of $F$. \end{proposition}

 Here we give a sketch of proof of \Cref{thm:unique}.
 For $i=1,2$, let $Z_i(s)=(X_i(s),Y_i(s))$ be an ITS of $F_i$ and define graphon

 By assumption that $F_1$ and $F_2$ lead to the same exchangeable random graph sampling distribution, we have $W_1\stackrel{w.i.}{=}W_2$.
 Also, by choosing appropriate orthogonal rotations in the positive and negative components we can make the covariance of $Z_i$ diagonal so that $W_i(s,s')=\langle Z_i(s),Z_i(s') \rangle_{\mathcal K}$ indeed corresponds to the spectral decomposition of $W_i$.
 Then the desired result follows by invoking an exchangeable array representation theorem in the form of spectral decompositions due to Kallenberg \citep{Kallenberg89}.